Prewired Child Protection Policy

 - A Duty Mentor is designated for each weekly session.
 The Duty Mentor is responsible for the safe running of the session.

 - Prewired session activities are normally confined to a single open space and no child will be unsupervised at any time.
-In instances where more than one space is used, at least two full mentors will be present in each space at all times.
+In instances where more than one space is used, at least two full volunteers will be present in each space at all times.

 - Parents must accompany children under 11 years old.